-The twenty-eight year old conductor and violinist Diego Matheuz is a graduate of the internationally known Venezuelan Sistema, and is already widely known as one of the most promising developing talents from the Americas.
-Following concerts and performances of Rigoletto Matheuz was appointed Principal Conductor of Teatro la Fenice in September 2011.
-He also holds Principal Guest Conductorships in Bologna with Claudio Abbado's Orchestra Mozart and in Australia with Melbourne Symphony.
+The twenty-nine year old conductor and violinist Diego Matheuz is a graduate of the internationally known Venezuelan Sistema, and is already widely known as one of the most promising developing talents from the Americas.
+Principal Guest Conductor of Orchestra Mozart since 2009, Matheuz was appointed Principal Conductor of Teatro la Fenice in September 2011.
+In August 2013 he started a three year appointment as Principal Guest Conductor of Melbourne Symphony Orchestra.

 For more information please go to Diego's full biography, downloadable from this website.